raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README - Copy.md

 # Example.Console.CommandAdd

-This example demonstrates how to add a new entity to the database.
+This example shows how to add a new entity to the database.
-It's as simple as creating the required model of a supplier, resolving the right command from the DI container and calling the `ExecuteAsync()` method.
+It's as simple as creating the required model of in this case a supplier, resolving the right command from the DI container and calling the `ExecuteAsync()` method.
 Let's have a look at the implementation:

 ```csharp